kemenril/psh/README.md

 very few changes, all of which are made to make the newer Perl interpreters happy with this library.

+The original README follows, but note that much of the information on where to find the code is entirely out of date.

 -------------------------------------------------------------------------------
 The Perl Shell (psh)